evilmartians/lefthook/README.md

 ```

-## Skipping command by tags
+## Skipping commands by tags

 If we have a lot of commands and scripts we can tag them and run skip commands with a specific tag.

-For example if we have `hookah.yml` like this:
+For example, if we have `hookah.yml` like this:

 ```yml
 pre-push: